When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications-aware Trajectory Planning

-\item {\bf Communications constraints}: these act on the overall communication system performance or directly on the wireless channel experienced by the \ac{MR} along the whole trajectory.
+These constraints act on the overall communication system performance or directly on the wireless channel experienced by the \ac{MR} along the whole trajectory.
 When stochastic channel models are used, the constraints related to the wireless channel are probabilistic.
-For example, we can constraint the \ac{MR} to transmit along its trajectory an average of $N$ bits or higher:
+For example, the authors in \cite{UAV6} consider the problem of a multirotor \ac{UAV} in a dense \ac{IoT} network that visits $M$ hovering locations where it collects data from the connected nodes.
+The ground-to-air channels experience Nakagami-$m$ fading.
+Depending on the \ac{SINR} which itself depends on the hovering locations, the probability of successfully collecting data from the covered sensors can vary.
+Therefore, the authors add the following probabilistic constraint to their problem:

+where $K_{\ell}$ is the number of successfully collected observations at the $\ell$th hovering location, and $N$ is the minimum desired {\bf average} number of successful observations that the \ac{UAV} must collect from the \ac{IoT} network.
+In \cite{YanACC2013}, the authors consider the problem of an \ac{MR} that must visit $m$ \ac{POI}, gather their data, and then transmit it to a \ac{BS}.
+The \ac{MR} can transmit with $n_r$ different spectral efficiencies.
+The \ac{MR} can choose to transmit data from the current \ac{POI} or from other $n_s$ communication points close by to compensate for small-scale fading.
+The authors include the following constraint: